 After four weeks they were given capsules containing either gluten or a non-gluten placebo.
 All the patients had 2 weeks of placebo and 2 weeks of gluten, but nobody knew what order they were getting them in.
 They recorded their symptoms.
 It was found that 276 of the original 920 IBS patients (30%) had improvement in their symptoms on the elimination diet and a return of symptoms (pain, bloating, change in stool consistency) when taking the gluten capsule.

 That is, only 30% of the patients suffering from irritable bowel syndrome were diagnosed to be sensitive to gluten.

 Researchers then tested these 276 wheat-sensitive patients to discover if they were also sensitive to other foods.
 75% of these patients that were sensitive to gluten were also sensitive to cow’s milk.
 These patients were also sensitive to eggs (120 cases – 43%) and tomatoes (112 cases – 41%).
 Fewer than 10% of those with IBS were sensitive to wheat only.Popular commentators frequently misrepresent this finding to state that 30% of the general population are sensitive to wheat or gluten.

 The trial was a double-blind placebo controlled study—the patients did not know if they were receiving gluten-free or gluten in the diet.
 The gluten foods were free of FODMAP components.

-William Davis appears to be largely responsible for the low-wheat, low-gluten diets with the publication of his book Wheat Belly.
+William Davis is largely responsible for the low-wheat, low-gluten diets with the publication of his book Wheat Belly.
 In this book he states that we live in a ‘whole grain world’.
 This simply is not true.
+8